 The drainage budget of a container is set by four levers, and a bottom layer is not one of them.

 The first is mix porosity.
-A chunky mix drains faster because more of its pore volume is macropore, and water at the macropore scale moves under gravity rather than capillary forces.
+A chunky mix drains faster because more of its pore volume is macropore, where water moves under gravity rather than capillary forces.
 The chunky aroid mix recipe that this drainage guide assumes is the substrate default for coarse-loving plants.

 The second is drainage-hole geometry.
 A single small hole drains slower than four larger holes around the edge, because water migrates laterally to reach a single hole while the column above it stays saturated.
 The easy fix is more holes.